Updated Original Post Dated: July 20, 2020

 The proposed rule includes specific technical corrections and contains language to allow the use of CO/CO2 CEMS instead of CO/O2 CEMS without obtaining approval of an alternate monitoring approach.
 Comments on the proposed Boiler MACT rule amendments must be received on or before 60 days after the proposed rule is published in the Federal Register.

 Due to the COVID-19 pandemic, the EPA Docket Center and Reading Room were closed to public visitors on March 31, 2020.
-EPA encourages the public to submit comments online at regulations.gov or email to email@example.com (Attention Docket ID No. EPA-HQ-OAR-2020-0058).
+EPA encourages the public to submit comments online at regulations.gov or email to firstname.lastname@example.org (Attention Docket ID No. EPA-HQ-OAR-2020-0058).
 There may be a delay in processing mail and faxes.
 Hand deliveries and couriers may be received by scheduled delivery only.
 Comments must be received on or before October 23, 2020.